 Nepal is the land where the symbol of peace Lord Gautam Buddha was born.
 As the birthplace of Buddha, the country is hugely influenced by Buddhism.
 Every individual in Nepal is a worshipper of peace and serenity.

 However, there is also accommodation which costs 200 USD or more, however, with this much money you will get some of the best available rooms in the building.
-If you are traveling in the remote countryside then spending 30 USD a night will get you the coziest room to stay.
-Conclusively, if money is everything for you, backpacking around Nepal will fit within your budget and you can also save extra bugs if you spend wisely.
+If you are traveling in the remote countryside then spending 30 USD a night will get you the coziest room to stay in.
+Conclusively, if money is everything to you, backpacking around Nepal will fit within your budget and you can also save extra bugs if you spend wisely.

 Safe to Travel

-Many travelers around the globe are often found obsessed with one question; Is Nepal safe to travel?
+Many travelers around the globe are often found obsessed with one question; Is Nepal safe to travel to?
 The obvious answer to the question is yes.
 In fact, Nepal is one of the safest countries to travel to.

 Nepal is considered to be one of the safest countries across the globe for travel due to the religious beliefs of the people and also because of natural kindness.
-In Nepal Guest are greeted as Athithi Devo Bhava, which translates as guests are gods.
+In Nepal, guests are greeted as Athithi Devo Bhava, which translates as guests are gods.
 Because of this practice, a guest is considered to be the gods and treated with utmost hospitality and respect.